Microsoft Power BI

 What are the best ways to access the Power BI Service?

-Power BI is a part of the Office 365 suite and you can log in to this and navigate to the Power BI tab.
+Power BI should work in all major browsers and is a part of the Office 365 suite.
+You can log in to this and navigate to the Power BI tab.

 Power BI will work in mobile or tablet browsers.
 There is an app that can be downloaded to view Microsoft Power BI content.
 You do not require the VPN to use these.